Nitish95087/Nitish95087/README.md

 ## I'm a Full-stack Software Developer and Javascript Enthusiast!
 - 🔭 I build projects in free time @ [CodersGyan YouTube channel][website]
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking for internship for full stack developer
-- 🥅 2023 Goals: Reach 100K family at Coder's Gyan.
+- 🥅 2023 Goals: Get a job in good company.

 ### Connect with me: